Football in South America: First confederations and international competitions

+Modern International Organizations and Events

+The early to mid 20th century marked an important turn in attention for not only football in Latin America, but football as a whole.
+In 1930, in an effort to further grow football and increase its relevance on the world stage, the Fédération Internationale de Football Association, or FIFA, was created in France.
+The crowning achievement of which was the World Cup, which created a venue for football to flourish outside the amateur scene, without being overshadowed by the Olympics and its litany of competitions.
+As FIFA became the industry standard of football, and the World Cup became the highest coveted stage, Latin American countries rose to the challenge; in the short years that followed, South America's premier football hubs such as Uruguay, Argentina, Chile, and Brazil were quick to professionalize their football in order to meet ad compete with European standards.

-CONCACAF was founded in 1961 for Central America and the Caribbean.
+After the globalization of Latin American football, more continental events began to emerge.
+For instance, 1951 marked the first edition of the Pan-American games, in which football was one of the events at the forefront; Argentina defended their home city, taking the gold medal while playing in Buenos Aires.
+Later on, CONCACAF was founded in 1961 for Central America and the Caribbean.
 Before that time, there were two separate federations.
 The Confederación Centroamericana y del Caribe de Fútbol (CCCF), founded in 1938, covered most countries in Central America and the Caribbean.
 The North American Football Confederation (NAFC) was created in 1946 for Canada, the United States, Mexico and Cuba.
 The first international football tournaments were held in this northern part of Latin America.
 Costa Rica won seven of the ten CCCF Championships, and Mexico won three of four NAFC Championships.

 Throughout Latin America, international club tournaments followed later.
 An exception was the highest-ranking clubs in Uruguay and Argentina, which began organizing small tournaments in the early twentieth century.
 These tournaments, called the Copa Río de la Plata, welcomed both the clubs and their supporters.
 Indirectly, this gave rise to the creation of the first continental club tournament in sports history, the South American Championship of Champions (Campeonato Sudamericano de Campeones), in 1948.
 Seven clubs from seven CONMEBOL countries participated in this one-off tournament.
 CD Lítoral (Bolivia) and CS Emelec (Ecuador) were the only clubs with no experience, not having their own national competition.
 The Campeonato Sudamericano also led to the creation of the first international form of competition for clubs in Europe.
 Frenchman Jacques Ferran, a journalist for L'Equipe, reported on the South American tournament, and was so enthusiastic that he briefed his editor on the concept.
 Gabriel Hanot then brought the idea to UEFA, leading indirectly to the introduction of the European Cup in 1955.
 In the CONCACAF region, the Champions' Cup was founded in 1962.
 For a short time, this served as a qualifying tournament for the Copa Libertadores, established by CONMEBOL in 1960.
 Almost from its inception, the tournament was dominated by Mexican clubs.